aronbergurj99/verklegt-2/readme.md

 * password: staff1234

 ## Admin login
-The admin can add employee accounts. to log in to the www.localhost:8000/admin page use these credentials
+The admin can add employee accounts and much more. to log in to the www.localhost:8000/admin page use these credentials
 * Username: admin
 * Password: admin